TheBoyMoe/DataScience-Repo/CodeAcademy-Data-Science/03-NumPy/notes/01-basics.md

 **Performing operations on NumPy arrays**

 Numpy arrays are more efficient than lists when performing operations.
 Numpy arrays allow you to perform 'element-wise operations', e.g. addition on elements in the array directly.

+Note: these operations depend on ALL the elements in the arrays being of the SAME type

 ```py
 # With a list